-Chest tube insertion helps drain air, blood, or infection from the pleural space (the space surrounding your lungs).
+Chest tube insertion helps drain air, blood, or fluid from the pleural space, which is the space surrounding your lungs.

 Chest tube insertion is also referred to as chest tube thoracostomy.

-You may need a chest tube if you experience any of the following:
+You may need a chest tube if you have any of the following:

 - fluid buildup due to another medical condition, such as cancer or pneumonia

-- inability to breathe, or breathing discomfort because of fluid or air buildup
+- an inability to breathe or difficulty breathing due to a buildup of fluid or air

 - surgery, especially lung, heart, or esophageal surgery

-Inserting a chest tube may also help your doctor diagnose other conditions, such as internal injuries after a trauma or lung damage, especially if there is a persistent air leak.
+Inserting a chest tube may also help your doctor diagnose other conditions, such as lung damage or internal injuries after a trauma.

-Because chest tube insertion is most commonly performed as an emergency procedure or after surgery, there is minimal preparation required by the patient.
-If you are conscious, your doctor will ask for your consent to perform the procedure.
-If you are unconscious, he or she will explain why a chest tube was necessary after you wake.
+Chest tube insertion is most commonly performed as an emergency procedure or after surgery, so there’s usually no way for you to prepare for it.
+Your doctor will ask for your consent to perform the procedure if you’re conscious.
+If you’re unconscious, they’ll explain why a chest tube was necessary after you wake up.

-- Your doctor will prep a large area on the side of your chest, from your armpit down to your abdomen and across to your nipple.
-This will involve sterilizing the area using Betadine and potentially shaving any hair from the site, if necessary.
+- Your doctor will prepare a large area on the side of your chest, from your armpit down to your abdomen and across to your nipple.
+Preparation involves sterilizing the area and shaving any hair from the insertion site, if necessary.

-- Using a scalpel, he or she will then make a small (¼ inch to 1½ inch) incision between the ribs near the upper part of your chest (the specific location will depend on the reason for the chest tube).
+- Using a scalpel, your doctor will make a small (¼ to 1 ½ inch) incision between your ribs, near the upper part of your chest.
+Where they make the incision depends on the reason for the chest tube.

-- Your doctor will gently open a space into your chest cavity using a finger and clamps, and guide in the chest tube.
-(Chest tubes come in various sizes for different conditions.)
+- Your doctor will then gently open a space into your chest cavity and guide the tube into your chest.
+Chest tubes come in various sizes for different conditions.

-- A small suture keeps the tube in place, and a sterile bandage is applied.
+- Your doctor will stitch the chest tube in place to prevent it from moving.
+A sterile bandage will be applied over the insertion site.
 The tube is then attached to a special one-way drainage system that only allows air or fluid to flow out.
-This prevents drainage back into the lung.
+This prevents the fluid or air from flowing back into the chest cavity.

-While the chest tube is in, a doctor or nurse will continually monitor your breathing, pain, and chest tube status.
+While the chest tube is in, you’ll probably need to stay in the hospital.
+A doctor or nurse will monitor your breathing and check for possible air leaks.

 Pain During Placement

-As with any invasive procedure, there is a risk of infection.
-Using sterile procedures helps reduce this risk.
+As with any invasive procedure, there’s a risk of infection.
+The use of sterile tools during the procedure helps reduce this risk.

 A very small amount of bleeding can occur if a blood vessel is damaged when the chest tube is inserted.